jvs/exemplary/README.md

     exemplary.run(glob('**/*.md'), render=True)
 ```

-Aftwards, the example would look like this:
+Aftwards, the example will look like this:

 ~~~markdown
 # How to use deque